thebkv/bkv/exodus20.md

 > “gods of gold.”

-The people are to receive God as He reveals Himself.
+Israel must receive God as He reveals Himself rather than manufacture a god they can make and possess.

-This command will soon become painfully relevant when Israel makes the golden calf.
+The warning will become painfully concrete in Exodus 32 when Israel makes the golden calf.

-The faculty that has heard the living God must not replace Him with something it can manufacture, possess, and control.
+For the disciple, the same danger remains.
+We can replace the living God with an idea of God shaped to our own desires. **What we manufacture must never take the place of the One who speaks.**

-### v24–26 — An Altar Without Human Display
+### v24–26 — God Sets the Way of Worship

-God commands:
+The LORD commands:

 > **“An altar of earth thou shalt make unto me.”**